Mammoth Resource Partners

 Mammoth Resource Partners, Inc, is a private company specializing in oil and natural gas exploration in the Appalachian Basin of the United States.
-Mammoth Resource Partners, Inc. is majority owned by chief executive officer and founder Dr. Roger L. Cory.
-Dr. Cory is assisted in the day-to-day management of the company by president and chief operating officer Daniel R. Northcutt.
+It is majority owned by CEO and founder Roger L. Cory.
+Daniel R. Northcutt is the president and chief operating officer.
 Its litigation problems began almost immediately.
 These legal issues continued with various private settlements and included a federal trial, alleging various securities violations and fraud.

 Company information

 Since inception, Mammoth Resource Partners has completed 73 wells for oil and natural gas.
 Of the last 40 consecutive drillings, Mammoth Resource Partners has struck producible hydrocarbons in all wells.
 While Mammoth explored for oil in its first years, today the company focuses almost exclusively on exploration of natural gas.

 The company employs approximately 30 men and women at its headquarters and field services offices.
 Mammoth Resource Partners owns or controls the mineral rights to over 15000 acre of Appalachian Basin property and is quickly becoming one of the region's top natural gas producers.